 The key to delivering an effective performance review is in the planning before the meeting.
 It is important therefore that the performance review meeting is well structured, productive and helpful for the employee.

-This workshop shows how to plan for and hold an effective performance review meeting and provides opportunities to practise holding a performance review meeting.
+This virtual workshop shows how to plan for and hold an effective performance review meeting and provides opportunities to practise holding a performance review meeting.

 In 90 minutes participants will learn how to hold an effective performance review meeting by:

 - being familiar with the 3 stages of the performance management cycle

 - knowing how to structure the performance review meeting

 - being aware of the one most important rule in an effective review meeting: the 20:80 rule